 - a.
 Cooperative Agreements: the PHA has entered into a cooperative agreement with the TANF Agency, to share information and/or target supportive services. - b.
 The Agreement's execution date was 07/20/2005. - c.
 Other coordination efforts between the PHA and TANF Agency are: - 1.
 Client referrals. - 2.
 Information sharing regarding mutual clients (for rent determination and otherwise) - 3.
-Coordinate the provision of specific social and self-sufficiency services and programs to eligible families. - 4.
-Joint administration of other demonstration programs. - $5.\ Local\ preference\ for\ the\ Department\ of\ Human\ Services\ (DHS).$ - d.
-Following Services and Programs are offered to residents and $\,$ participants: - 1.
+Coordinate the provision of specific social and self-sufficiency services and programs to eligible families. - ${\bf 4.\ Joint\ administration\ of\ other\ demonstration\ programs.}$ - 5.
+Local preference for the Department of Human Services (DHS). - d.
+Following Services and Programs are offered to residents and participants: - 1.
 Section 8 Admission Policies. - 2.
 Preference in admission to Section 8 for certain public housing families. - 3.
 Preference/eligibility for Section 8 Homeownership option. - 4.
 Policies listed under the FSS program. - e.
-Economic and Social Self-Sufficiency Programs: the PHA promotes, coordinates and /or provide programs to enhance the economic and social self-sufficiency of residents under the FSS program and services listed below: - 1.
+Economic and Social Self-Sufficiency Programs: the PHA promotes, coordinates and /or provide programs to enhance the economic and social self sufficiency of residents under the FSS program and services listed below: - 1.
 Senior/Assisted Services: estimated size is approximately 200; provided as a walk-in service at Ladrey & the Main Office - 2.
-Residents Services: estimated size is approximately 300, provided as a walk-in service at the Main Office and Amp's offices. - 3.
+Residents Services: estimated size is approximately 300; provided as a walk-in service at the Main Office and Amp's offices. - 3.
 Family Self-Sufficiency Program: program at the start of 2005 required 50 public housing and 38 Section 8 participants.
-As of the 2017 Agency Plan, there were 79 participants combined (Section 8 & Public Housing) in the FSS program.
+As of the 2013 Agency Plan, there were 59 participants combined in both the program.